-Pre-requisite/s Admission into Bachelor of Business in Club and Gaming Management and BUS00211 Gaming Management I Introduction S2 ◆ Ext ◆ THM
+Pre-requisite/s Admission into Bachelor of Business in Club and Gaming Management and BUS00211 Gaming Management I Introduction

-Concentrates on control mechanisms and gaming analysis as required by legislation and club policies.
+Provides managers with the skills to implement security procedures in accordance with the club policy and legislation.
 Also considers the analysis process and implementing methods of investigation in the event of discrepancies.